-Data Extraction
+Text and Image Data Extraction

-Extraction of Text From PDF: PDF files are converted to text files using Xpdf converter, an open source software by Foolabs (XPDF).
+Extraction of Text from PDF: PDF files are converted to text files using Xpdf converter, an open source software by Foolabs (XPDF).
 Command line execution of the software supports options for detailed conversion of report to text files.
-For example "- layout" option is useful to retain the layout of the PDF file.
-It is important to preserve the layout in order to identify the columns of the "Issue summary" table.
-Hence conversion of PDF using Xpdf with layout option will generate formatted text files.
+For example '-layout' option is useful to retain the layout of the pdf file.
+It is important to preserve the layout in order to identify the columns of the 'Issue summary' table.
+Hence conversion of pdf using Xpdf with layout option will generate formatted text files.
 Python scripting is used to extract text from formatted text file that includes the name of the program, Year, Month, list of ISSUES and ACTIONS.
 The ISSUES and ACTIONS are written to separate .csv files.

-Extraction of Image from PDF: The Program Status Matrix (PSM) in the DAES report is a matrix of circular shapes supported by Microsoft PowerPoint or word.
-The PSM is captured in its completeness by conversion of the PDF page that contains the PSM to an image.
-A PDF can be converted to an image using ImageMagick (ImageMagick) that is open source software suite for to create, edit, compose, or convert bit map images.
+Extraction of Image from PDF: The Program Status Matrix (PSM) in the DAES report is a matrix of circular shapes supported by Microsoft Power Point or word.
+The PSM is captured in its completeness by conversion of the pdf page that contains the PSM to an image.
+A pdf can be converted to an image using ImageMagick (ImageMagick) that is open source software suite for to create, edit, compose, or convert bit map images.

-Text Analysis Using Topic Models
+Text Analysis using Topic Models

-Background: Topic modeling (Blei, 2012) is a machine-learning algorithm to identify topics in a document.
+Topic modeling (Blei, 2012) is a machine-learning algorithm to identify topics in a document.
 The model works on the assumption that every document conveys information related to a set of topics.
 Latent Dirichlet Allocation (LDA) is a one such topic model (Blei et al., 2003).
-The model works on the "bag of words" concept and it is efficient to discover patterns (groups) of words that appear in a document.
+The model works on the 'bag of words' concept and it is efficient to discover patterns (groups) of words that appear in a document.
 These groups of words are tagged as abstract topics.
 In simple terms, when we read a document we highlight text with colors.
 If the same colored text is grouped together, each group forms a topic.
 The result of LDA is a probabilistic distribution of topics in a document and a topic is a probabilistic distribution over dictionary of words.

-The LDA model parameters include
+The LDA model parameters include:

-- 1. Observed variable: Wd,n: The parameter represents the words in a document.
-It is the only Observed variable (known variable). - 2.
-Latent Variables are, - $Z{d,n}$ : The parameter represents the topic assignment value for a word. - $\theta_d$ : The parameter represents distribution of topics for a document. - $\beta_k$ : The parameter represents distribution of dictionary of words across topic. - 3.
-Model Hyper parameters - $\alpha$ : is the parameter of the Dirichlet prior on the per-document topic distributions. - η: is the parameter of the Dirichlet prior on the per-topic word distribution.
+1. Observed variable

+$W{d,n}$: The parameter represents the words in a document.
+It is the only Observed variable (known variable).

+2. Latent Variables

+$Z{d,n}$: The parameter represents the topic assignment value for a word.

+θ_d : The parameter represents distribution of topics for a document.

+β_k : The parameter represents distribution of dictionary of words across topic.

+3. Model Hyper parameters

+α : is the parameter of the Dirichlet prior on the per-document topic distributions.

+η : is the parameter of the Dirichlet prior on the per-topic word distribution.

-The Hyper parameters $\alpha$ and $\eta$ are the initial values for distribution of topics in a document and distribution of words in a topic respectively, that are set to a value greater than 0 to support iterative probabilistic computation.
+The Hyper parameters α and η are the initial values for distribution of topics in a document and distribution of words in a topic respectively, that are set to a value greater than 0 to support iterative probabilistic computation.

 Documents that serve as input to the model are broken down into words.
-A comprehensive dictionary of words is created by eliminating words that do not have a significant contribution to the meaning of the documents.
-These words include stop-words like "the," "these," "a," and numeric and special characters like "@," "1," and so on.
+We create a comprehensive dictionary of words by eliminating stop words that do not have a significant contribution to the meaning of the documents.
+These include 'the', 'these', 'a' and numeric and special characters like '@','1' and so on.
 Each document is represented as a vector of numeric values where a value in the vector corresponds to a word in the dictionary.